FRex/csoinfo/README.md

 # csoinfo
-Small Windows specific (see end of this readme for an explanation) single file C program to **print compressed and original size of CSO file (compressed ISO).**
+Small Windows specific (see end of this readme for an explanation) single file C program to **print compressed and original size of CSO/ZSO file (compressed ISO).**

 ```
 $ csoinfo.exe test.cso
 test.cso: 46096341/58433536, 43.961 MiB/55.727 MiB, 78.89%
 ```

-**If you're looking for a description of the cso format or for a program to compress iso to cso and decompress iso from cso then go to [unknownbrackets/maxcso](https://github.com/unknownbrackets/maxcso/).**
+**If you're looking for a description of the cso/zso format or for a program to compress iso to cso/zso and decompress iso from cso/zso then go to [unknownbrackets/maxcso](https://github.com/unknownbrackets/maxcso/).**

 Go to **releases** on this repo to get a self contained 32 bit Windows exe (made with Pelles C).

-It reads the iso size and block size from the cso header and the cso size is the size of the input file itself.
+It reads the iso size and block size from the cso/zso header and the cso/zso size is the size of the input file itself.

 # Invoking and Output